YaYaMonico/YaYaMonico/README.md

 ### 💗👩🏽‍💻 Full Stack Web Developer | Programming Instructor

-Hello!
-I'm very glad to be here!
-I hold a degree in Systems Analysis and Development from  [Fac.COTEMIG](https://www.cotemig.com.br/) , and I'm utterly passionate about the fusion between technology and nature.
-I constantly seek to enhance my knowledge in this area that fascinates me so much.
-I have experience and interest in various technology fields, especially in software development.
-I believe in the importance of combining my background with my passion for technology and nature to contribute significantly to the world.
-I'm always on the lookout for new challenges and opportunities to expand my skill set.
-Moreover, I'm constantly striving to improve my technical knowledge and share what I learn with others.
-I have a keen interest in cloud computing services, such as those offered by AWS, and I've been exploring ways to apply them in my projects.
-I've been sharing my experiences and learnings on platforms like LinkedIn, and I dream of using technology as a tool to disseminate knowledge and inspire others in the technology field.
-I also share an interest in discussing topics like diversity, equity, and inclusion in the world of technology.
-I firmly believe in the potential of women in programming and am always ready to contribute to making this environment more inclusive and diverse.
+Graduated in Systems Analysis and Development from  [Fac.COTEMIG](https://www.cotemig.com.br/).
+I constantly try to improve my knowledge in this area that fascinates me so much.
+I have experience and interest in several areas of technology, mainly software development.
+I believe in the importance of combining my training with my passion for technology and nature to contribute significantly to the world.
+I am always looking for new challenges and opportunities to expand my skill set.
+Additionally, I am constantly striving to improve my technical knowledge and share what I learn with others.
+I have been sharing my experiences and learnings on platforms like LinkedIn, and I dream of using technology as a tool to disseminate knowledge and inspire other people in the technology field.
+I also share an interest in discussing topics such as diversity, equity and inclusion in the world of technology.
+I am always ready to contribute to making this environment more inclusive and diverse.

 ### 📚 What I'm up to
 - 🧐 Improving my web development skills at [Proz Educação](https://prozeducacao.com.br).